[In-Depth Look, Part 2] 5 Ways Samsung Enhanced the Galaxy Note10Share open/close

 Samsung complemented the Galaxy Note10’s slim design with seriously powerful specs.

 Suffice it to say, these smartphones are no slouches when it comes to speed.
 The Galaxy Note10+ makes long charge times a thing of the past by adding upgraded Super Fast Charging (up to 45W)2 to a list of charging innovations that also includes Wireless PowerShare and Fast Wireless Charging 2.0.

 This time-saving technology enables the device’s 4,300mAh3 battery – the largest that the Note series has ever seen – to store a full day’s worth of charge in just 30 minutes.
 So users can game, stream, browse, and even shoot and edit video with confidence, and without worrying about whether their battery will last through the day.4

-Samsung also optimised its latest flagships with AI technology that regulates performance based on how you use your phone.
-One of the most innovative examples of this optimisation is the NPU (Neural Processing Unit)-powered Game Booster.
-When users are enjoying a heavy gaming session, it’s working behind the scenes, collecting and analysing system, user and game data and optimising performance and power consumption accordingly.
+Samsung also optimized its latest flagships with AI technology that regulates performance based on how you use your phone.
+One of the most innovative examples of this optimization is the NPU (Neural Processing Unit)-powered Game Booster.
+When users are enjoying a heavy gaming session, it’s working behind the scenes, collecting and analyzing system, user and game data and optimizing performance and power consumption accordingly.

 Now let’s talk storage.
-The Galaxy Note10 and Note10+ features 256GB of built-in storage locally, with support for up to 1TB of additional storage via microSD card.
-With 4G 2.0Gbps LTE, which allow users to make use of the fastest network speeds available.5 By offering laptop-like storage, along with support for Wi-Fi 6 and next-generation networks, the Galaxy Note10 fosters truly next-level multitasking experiences.
+The Galaxy Note10 features 256GB of built-in storage, while the Galaxy Note10+ is available in a choice of 256GB and 512GB models, with support for up to 1TB of additional storage via microSD card.
+With both 4G 2.0Gbps LTE and 5G options, both devices allow users to make use of the fastest network speeds available.5 By offering laptop-like storage, along with support for Wi-Fi 6 and next-generation networks, the Galaxy Note10 fosters truly next-level multitasking experiences.

 3. The S Pen